Learning H-Infinity Locomotion Control: Experimental Results

+To answer question 2, we evaluate all policies by applying sudden large external forces on the trunk of robots.
+We apply identical forces to all robots with an intensity of 150N and a random direction sampled uniformly.
+The external forces are applied every 4 seconds and last 0.5 seconds. \textbf{In Fig.~\ref{fig:sudden_force}, a spike or pit appears at the moment the force is applied, indicating the robot is trying to offset the external force.
+Robot controlled by our policy shows better precision in tracking the command and the ability to recover from sudden force, especially on stairs and heightfields.}

-\subsection{Can current RL methods withstand deliberate disturbances that intentionally attack the controller?}
+\subsection{Can all methods resist deliberate disturbances that intentionally attack the policy?}

-To answer question 3, we fix the four policies mentioned above, and use the disturber training process of our method to train a disturber from scratch for each policy.
-As a result, each disturber is optimized to discover the weakness of each policy and undermine its performance as much as possible.
-We perform the disturber training for 500 epochs and examine the tracking performance of the four policies under the trained disturber respectively.
-We command that the robots move with a velocity of 1m/s along its local x-axis, and carry out comparison studies on three challenging terrains: rough slopes, stairs, and discrete height fields.
-We illustrate the performance of the four controllers in Fig.~\ref{fig:trained_disturber}.
-The results indicate that our method achieves greater robustness under disruption of deliberate disturbers, with an overall superior performance over the three baselines no matter the terrain types.
-This suggests that our method has strong robustness against intentional attacks to the controller.
+To answer question 3, we freeze the parameters of four well-trained policies and use the same disturber training process in our method to train a disturber from scratch for each policy.
+By doing this, each disturber is optimized to discover the weakness of the corresponding policy and try to undermine its performance as much as possible.
+We perform the disturber training for 500 epochs and examine the tracking performance of the four policies on different terrains with the specifically trained adversarial disturber.
+The disturbance are applied continuously as well. \textbf{The results shown in Fig.~\ref{fig:trained_disturber} suggest disturbers can identify the weakness for other policies immediately, and these policies fail upon encountering the attach for the first time, whereas our method can withstand the deliberate disturbance many times across three challenging terrains, especially on slopes and discrete heightfields.}